This article originally appeared on VICE Asia.

 With anxieties running high because of coronavirus fears, people are now changing their daily habits.
 Even some of the most environmentally woke people can’t resist the safety of disposable face masks and the convenience of everyday food deliveries.

 But experts warn that this mentality could end up harming us more, in the long run.

 Break Free From Plastic Philippines Project Coordinator Rei Panaligan told VICE that instead of going back to old habits, lockdowns brought by the pandemic should instead be used as an opportunity to become self-aware and reflect about how we treat our surroundings.

 “We can use this quarantine period to really evaluate our lifestyle,” Panaligan said.
-“We can look into how we could minimise our own carbon footprint or how we can, you know, contribute back to our surrounding community.”
+“We can look into how we could minimize our own carbon footprint or how we can, you know, contribute back to our surrounding community.”

-While public health should always come first, he said that there are various ways we can minimise our waste, while keeping ourselves and our families safe.
+While public health should always come first, he said that there are various ways we can minimize our waste, while keeping ourselves and our families safe.
 Below, are some tips on how to stay sustainable while on home quarantine.

 Prepare a meal plan before buying groceries

 Meal plans will prevent you from buying unnecessary products and ensure that you have everything you need.
 Apart from the financial benefits, this will also help you avoid frequent trips to the market.

 Bring your own reusable tote bags and containers